The 'Thomas' sisters, Alison Cooper (oboe) and Gill Horton (clarinet), set up Wind Plus as a partnership.

-Alison had just gained her Diploma in Woodwind Musical Instrument Making and Repair, having finished a three year course at Newark Technical College, Nottinghamshire, as it was then called.
-She was keen to set up her own woodwind repair business.
+Alison had gained her "Diploma in Woodwind Musical Instrument Making and Repair" after completing a three year course at Newark Technical College, Nottinghamshire and was keen to set up her own woodwind repair business.

-In 2002, Gill incorporated Wind Plus and Gill's husband, Lee Horton, became Company Secretary in the newly formed limited company.
-Lee had always supported both sides of the business in a big way and brought in his engineering expertise; his 'day job' being in engineering design, within the aero industry and power generation.
-In 2010, after nearly 30 years in this field, it was time for a change and Lee joined Wind Plus full time, as a co-director.
+Lee joins Wind Plus full time as a co-director.
+Lee had always supported both sides of the business and brought in his engineering expertise.
+He had previously worked in engineering design, within the aero industry and power generation, and felt that after nearly 30 years in this field it was time for a change.

-Wind Plus continues to grow and respond to the needs of repairers, and to woodwind and brass musicians in the care and maintenance of their instruments.
+Wind Plus grew organically and steadily over the years and continues to grow and respond to the needs of repairers and to woodwind and brass musicians in the care and maintenance of their instruments.

 Alison continues repairing today in her very successful repair business.